AlexandriaDAO/core/src/perpetua/perpetua.md

 Mainnet bug findings:

-- Should be able to add an item to multiple shelves at once, not one at a time.
+- Should be able to add an item to multiple shelves at once, not one at a time. (actually, I don't think we need this).
 - (Will fix this when I deploy without all nfts)Withdraw button is partially underneath the expander button.

 Major (whole moring):